List of Dexter characters: Ramón Prado

-Ramón Prado was one of the three Prado brothers, and was a county sheriff with the rank of lieutenant.
-He was married to Sara (portrayed by Paula Miranda), and the couple had one son, Carlos (portrayed by Aramis Knight) and a daughter in pre-school.
+Ramón Prado is one of the three Prado brothers, and is a county sheriff with the rank of lieutenant.
+He is married to Sara (portrayed by Paula Miranda), and the couple have one son, Carlos (portrayed by Aramis Knight) and a daughter in pre-school.

-Ramón and Miguel were both devastated at Oscar's death, with Ramón steadily becoming more and more unstable with time, frustrated with the Miami Police Department's handling of the murder case.
+Ramón and Miguel are both devastated by Oscar's death, with Ramón steadily becoming more and more unstable with time, frustrated with the Miami Police Department's handling of the murder case.
 Initially, Ramón attempts to keep working, though he steadily slides into alcoholism.
 In an effort to help his brother, Miguel tries to convince Dexter to tell Ramón about Freebo's death, but is convinced otherwise when Ramón, with a little provoking from Dexter, attacks an innocent person in front of his brother.
-His increasing recklessness eventually drove him to the point of kidnapping and torturing one of Freebo's clients, which in turn got him arrested by Debra and Quinn.
-To avoid a prison sentence, Ramón, largely disgraced in the eyes of his Miami Metro PD colleagues, unwillingly accepted the offer from the police union of early retirement with benefits, and so surrendered his gun and badge.
+His increasing recklessness eventually drives him to the point of kidnapping and torturing one of Freebo's clients, which in turn gets him arrested by Debra and Quinn.
+To avoid a prison sentence, Ramón, largely disgraced in the eyes of his Miami Metro PD colleagues, unwillingly accepts the offer from the police union of early retirement with benefits, and so surrenders his gun and badge.

-After Miguel was seemingly killed by The Skinner (really Dexter to stop his murderous rampage), Ramón, desperate for someone to blame, went out of control.
-Having been taken on earlier as a bodyguard for Miguel against Dexter (whom he had always had a slight distrust of), and so was driven to hunt Dexter.
-Dexter tried to find Ramón without success, but instead Ramón showed up in a drunken rage at Dexter and Rita's rehearsal dinner, and pushed off Dexter's calm attempts at discussion.
-He instead drew his pistol and jammed it in Dexter's face, but was stopped and arrested by Batista and Debra.
+After Miguel is seemingly killed by the Skinner (really Dexter to stop his murderous rampage), Ramón, desperate for someone to blame, goes out of control.
+Having been taken on earlier as a bodyguard for Miguel against Dexter (whom he has always had a slight distrust of), is driven to hunt Dexter.
+Dexter tries to find Ramón without success, but instead Ramón shows up in a drunken rage at Dexter and Rita's rehearsal dinner, and pushes off Dexter's calm attempts at discussion.
+He instead draws his pistol and jams it in Dexter's face, but is stopped and arrested by Batista and Debra.

-Even though "Harry" recommended Dexter kill Ramón out of mercy, Dexter, instead, elected to speak to him while he languished in the county jail.
-Dexter's words made Ramón understand and face his own demons, and brought peace between them.
-The result was Ramón finally coming out with the source of all his pent-up anger, frustration and distrust: Miguel.
+Even though "Harry" recommends Dexter kill Ramón out of mercy, Dexter, instead, elects to speak to him while he is languishing in the county jail.
+Dexter's words make Ramón understand and face his own demons, and brings peace between them.
+The result is Ramón finally coming out with the source of all his pent-up anger, frustration and distrust: Miguel.
 All of his life, Ramón remained in his famous brother's shadow (and even helped to build it—such as knocking their abusive father down the stairs and letting Miguel take the credit), that, while Miguel had the appearance, charm, and even the intelligence, Ramón had the strength and spent his whole life holding Miguel's legend together.
 Now that Miguel was dead, Ramón let go of his harsh behaviors so as to not pass it on to his beloved son and daughter.

-As one last favor from his famous brother, Ramón was released a matter of days later.
+As one last favor from his famous brother, Ramón is released a matter of days later.